 A statement that the offeror has provided an undertaking to the Stock Exchange to comply with the rules governing takeover bids stipulated by the Stock Exchange and to accept any sanctions which may be imposed by the Stock Exchange in the event of a breach of these rules is to be provided.
-The offeror is also to state that the offer is subject to the rules governing takeover bids set by the Stock Exchange and tog bort: In this respect, the tog bort: special the Swedish Securities Council's statements regarding the interpretation and application of these rules.
+The offeror is also to state that the offer is subject to the rules governing takeover bids set by the Stock Exchange and the Swedish Securities Council's statements regarding the interpretation and application of these rules.
 Additionally, the offer document is to state the date on which information about the offer was submitted to the Financial Supervisory Authority and when the undertaking to the Stock Exchange was made.